AbhishekKaushik16/PicToShare/README.md

 Note: There are some problems left untouched by me (due to my end semester exam) which I could have addressed more properly.

+## TODO
+- Enalarge image on clicking it.

 ## Competitive Programming Profile
  - [CodeChef Profile](https://www.codechef.com/users/coding_abhi)
  - [Hackerrank Profile](https://www.hackerrank.com/abhishek_kaushi3)